 - Mr. Steve Roulet, Global Head Behavioral Research Insights

-If we look at the population as a whole, in order to maximize public health benefit smokers who would otherwise continue to smoke needs to switch to those alternatives in big numbers while product initiation by nonsmokers needs to be minimized.
+If we look at the population as a whole, in order to maximize public health benefits, smokers who would otherwise continue to smoke need to switch to those alternatives in big numbers while product initiation by nonsmokers needs to be minimized.

 Japan is probably the best place to start for two main reasons:

 First, Japan is the country with the highest prevalence of heated tobacco products in the world.
 It is also the country where our THS was first introduced in late 2014 and remains by far the most popular heated tobacco product.